Scheduled Monument Consent

 Scheduled monument consent is required for most works and other activities that physically affect a scheduled monument.
 In practice this is a very strict regime under which very little, if any, disturbance of the monument is possible without consent.

 Carrying out an activity without consent where it was needed is a criminal offence.
 Consent must be obtained from the Secretary of State for Digital, Culture, Media and Sport through Historic England for any of the following:

 - Works resulting in the demolition or destruction or any damage to a scheduled monument

 - Works for the purpose of removing, repairing, adding to or altering a scheduled monument

-- flooding or tipping operations on land in, on or under which there is a scheduled monument (1).
+- Flooding or tipping operations on land in, on or under which there is a scheduled monument (ref.
+1)

 Unlike the listed building consent regime, the need for consent is not based on a judgment as to whether the works or activity will affect the heritage significance of the scheduled monument.
 The question is solely whether the proposed works or operations fall into the above categories.